Do Nigerian citizens need a visa for Thailand in 2026?

 Where to Apply

-Thai Embassy in Nigeria: - Royal Thai Embassy, Abuja (the only Thai diplomatic mission in Nigeria)
+In person at the Thai Embassy in Nigeria: - Royal Thai Embassy, Abuja (the only Thai diplomatic mission in Nigeria)

 Common Refusal Reasons & Tips